sindresorhus/figures/readme.md

 ## Unsupported terminals

 The following terminals are not officially supported:

 - xterm
 - Linux Terminal (kernel)
 - cmder

-They can display most but not all of the figures listed above.
+They can display most but not all of the symbols listed above.

 ## Related